Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Results

-\paragraph{Determinants with strong evidence:} (PIP $> 0.5$).
-The first group describes the determinants which have by far larger posterior inclusion probability than prior probability, and thus there is strong evidence to be included in the true model.
-We find two such variables related to explaining the coronavirus cases, the population size and the government health expenditure.
-The population size is negatively related to the number of registered COVID-19 cases p.m.p., whereas the health spending shows a positive impact.
-The government health expenditure remains the only determinant with strong evidence to be a socio-economic determinant of the coronavirus deaths, with a positive impact.
+\paragraph{Correlates with strong evidence:} (PIP $> 0.5$).
+The first group describes the correlates which have by far larger posterior inclusion probability than prior probability, and thus there is strong evidence to be included in the true model.
+We find two such variables related to explaining the coronavirus infections, the overweight prevalence in the country and the population density.
+Both variables are positively related with the number of registered COVID-19 infections p.m.p..
+When investigating the critical correlates of the coronavirus deaths, it appears that the overweight prevalence is the only variable for which there is strong evidence to explain the outcome and has a positive impact.

-\paragraph{Determinants with medium evidence:} ($0.5 \geq$ PIP $> 0.1$).
-There are no variables for which there is medium evidence to be a determinant of the coronavirus cases.
-When looking at the BMA estimation of COVID-19 deaths we find only one determinant with medium PIP size, the mortality from non-natural causes which exhibits negative marginal effect.
+\paragraph{Correlates with medium evidence:} ($0.5 \geq$ PIP $> 0.1$).
+There are no variables for which there is medium evidence to be a correlate of the COVID-19 number of infections in the first wave, whereas mortality from non-natural causes is the only variable for which there is medium evidence to be a correlate of the COVID-19 death rate, with a negative effect.

-\paragraph{Determinants with weak evidence:} ($0.1\geq$PIP$>0.05$).
-These are determinants which have lower posterior inclusion probability than their prior one, but still may account for some of the variations in the coronavirus outcome.
-For the cases per million population there are four such determinants, the level of social connectedness, the level of economic development, the mortality from non-natural causes and the number of international tourist arrivals.
-The first three variables have a positive Post Mean, whereas the number of international tourist arrivals has a negative Post Mean.
-There is one variable with weak evidence for being a true determinant of the observed COVID-19 deaths: the population size, with positive effect.
+\paragraph{Correlates with weak evidence:} ($0.1\geq$PIP$>0.05$).
+These are correlates which have lower posterior inclusion probability than their prior one, but still may account for some of the variations in the COVID-19 infections/deaths.
+For the infections per million population there are three such correlates, the fraction of elderly population, the number of international tourist arrivals and the mortality from non-natural causes.
+The elderly population has a positive Post Mean, whereas the other two variables have negative Post Mean.
+When studying the COVID-19 death rate, we find two correlates with weak evidence.
+They are the household size and the government health expenditure.
+The household size has a positive marginal effect (Post Mean), whereas the government health expenditure shows a negative effect.

-\paragraph{Determinants with negligible evidence:} (PIP$\leq0.05$).
-All other potential determinants have negligible evidence to be a true determinant of the coronavirus outcome.
-In total, we find negligible evidence for explaining the coronavirus cases in 23 determinants and for explaining the coronavirus deaths in 26 potential determinants.
+\paragraph{Correlates with negligible evidence:} (PIP$\leq0.05$).
+All other variables have negligible evidence to be a true correlate of the coronavirus outcome.
+In total, we find negligible evidence for explaining the coronavirus infections in 23 variables and for explaining the coronavirus deaths in 24 variables.